 You will encounter Lake Towada at the end of your trip to Oirase Gorge.
 The lake was formed over 200,00 years ago by volcanic eruptions.

 You can enjoy various recreational activities and watersports around the gorgeous lake, including kayaking and camping.
 Hiking or cycling to one of the lookouts scattered in the mountains around Lake Towada is another must-do thing when you stop by the stunning lake.

 For more information, please refer to our article on Lake Towada.

 We have mentioned a couple of amazing natural spots to visit in Aomori so far, many of which are off the beaten path.
 But there are also some great art centers and museums in the prefecture that are worth exploring.

-The Towada Art Center is a modern museum that is unique in that there is only one piece of art displayed in each exhibit room.
+The Towada Art Center is a modern museum that is unique in that only one piece of art is displayed in each exhibit room.
 With artworks from famous artists, such as Ron Mueck and Yayoi Kusama, you will surely find the museum astonishing.

 Be sure to stop by the courtyard, write down a wish on paper and hang it on the apple tree.
 The wishes on the tree are sent to the Imagine Peace Tower in Reykjavik, Iceland.
 How cool is that?

 For more information, please refer to our article on Towada City.